Forest Hills High School (New York): History

 Almost immediately, the school developed a reputation for excellence.
-In 1949, four students from the school qualified to compete in the Westinghouse Science Talent Search (known today as the Intel Science Talent Search), two more than Bronx Science at the time.
+In 1949, four students from the school qualified to compete in the Westinghouse Science Talent Search (known today as the Regeneron Science Talent Search), two more than Bronx Science at the time.
 In 1968, it made history as the first school to produce three Westinghouse Scholars in one year.
 The school's strong science program offered courses simulating a research environment similar to the one in which adult scientists worked.

 The school was involved in a fight regarding the construction of a low-income housing project in Forest Hills, as well as a proposed rezoning program that would have excluded sections of the community from attending the school.
 The school was running triple sessions at the time, and it was feared that the influx of new families would exacerbate the already severe overcrowding at the school.
 The rezoning was proposed to alleviate the potential overcrowding, by sending some students to the newly opened Hillcrest High School, which was also bitterly opposed by the local community.
 The rezoning was approved by the courts, despite the battle waged.
 Some parents tried to enroll their children anyway at Forest Hills, but they were denied.
 The proposal at the center of the entire controversy, the construction of a housing project, led to accusations of name calling, racism, and anti-Semitism.
 It was eventually cited by President Richard Nixon when declaring a federal government moratorium on building public housing.
 By then, Forest Hills "had become shorthand for the racial and class tensions that underpinned much of the national debate about public housing, between its liberal advocates and its conservative opponents".
 The school was also notably involved in a fight against forced busing.
 It was discontinued in 1988.